Tim Craft

 Tim Craft (born February 3, 1977) is an American basketball coach.
-He is head men's basketball coach at Gardner–Webb University.
-He was formerly an assistant coach for East Carolina University and Auburn University.
+He is head men's basketball coach at Western Carolina University.
+He was formerly an assistant coach for East Carolina University and Auburn University, and also a head coach at Gardner-Webb University before becoming the head coach of Western Carolina University in 2024.

 Head coaching record

 Early career

-While completing his undergraduate degree at the University of Florida, Craft served as a student manager for the Gators baseball team under Head Coach Andy Lopez.
+While completing his undergraduate degree at the University of Florida, Craft served as a student manager for the Gators baseball team under head coach Andy Lopez.